 This combination of savings can only be obtained on a predictable basis if they are:

-- Made with proper purchase authorisation.
+- Made with proper purchase authorization.

 - Made with suppliers that were properly sourced and managed.